JPThiede/AlgorithmicBias-HistoryExtension/README.md

 ## Installation/Testing:

 1.)
 Type in "chrome://extensions" into your Chrome address bar.
 2.)
-Switch the "Developer Mode" toggle to on
+Switch the "Developer Mode" toggle to on.
 3.)
-Click "Load Unpacked Extension" and navigate to the folder containing these files
+Click "Load Unpacked Extension" and navigate to the folder containing these files.

 ## Proof of Concept: